…by Ian Greenhalgh and Gordon Duff, Editors, VT

 All go back to the same servers, routed through Iran:

-These 2014 hacks were identical to those staged over the past few days against Veterans Today, using the same servers, the same IP addresses but routed under a far more complex system than was done in 2014.
+These 2014 hacks were identical to those staged over the past few days against VT, using the same servers, the same IP addresses but routed under a far more complex system than was done in 2014.

 In fact, any child could and should have traced the Navy hack back to Navy contractors, in this case 3rd Fleet and 7th Fleets, Pacific organization now playing “bumper cars” with China in the South China Sea whose ships and submarines continually run into things and whose planes drop from the sky with some regularity.